hhvm/user-documentation/hack/async/extensions.md

 }
 ```

-Here is an example of getting a vector of URL contents:
+Here is an example of getting a vector of URL contents, using a [lambda](link to lambdas) to cut down on the code verbosity that would come with full closure syntax.

 @@ extensions-examples/async-curl.php @@